 If you are currently still in high school, which is a great time to start reading articles like these, then I have a few tips for you.
 These are likely to help you stand out on your transcript and application, help you tell the difference between myth and fact, and help you chart your course if a college education seems certain.

 A GED is not necessary for federal aid.
 If you are getting ready to enroll in college, be prepared to combat this myth, which many colleges currently believe to be true.
-Those without a GED are just as capable of applying for federal financial aid as any other college applicant.
+Those without a GED are just as capable of applying for federal financial aid packages as any other college applicant.
 Speak with a local financial aid officer before crossing any college off your list because of this reason alone.

 Be prepared by being involved.
 Most homeschooled students are certainly more involved in their respective communities than public-schooled teens.
 Take every opportunity to get involved in extra-curricular activities, groups, and opportunities that give you a chance to be active and contribute to your community.